catalyst-cooperative/pudl/docs/dev/nightly_data_builds.rst

 The builds are kicked off by the ``build-deploy-pudl`` GitHub Action, which builds and pushes a Docker image with PUDL installed to `Docker Hub <https://hub.docker.com/r/catalystcoop/pudl-etl>`__ and deploys the image as a container to a GCE instance.
-The container runs the ETL and tests, then copies the outputs to GCS buckets for the PUDL Intake catalogs to consume.
+The container runs the ETL and tests, then copies the outputs to a public AWS s3 bucket for distribution.

 Breaking the Builds
 -------------------